gbosquechacon/docker_resources/README.md

 # docker_resources
-Docker resources for a data scientist lost in translation
+Docker resources for a data scientist lost in translation.

 ## Videos